dgou/lunch-time-reading/README.rst

 `Accelerate Book <https://www.safaribooksonline.com/library/view/accelerate/9781457191435/>`_  -
 How high performing teams eschew (long-lived) branches and commit often.

+`Anatomy of a Perfect Pull Request <https://opensource.com/article/18/6/anatomy-perfect-pull-request>`_ - Practical advice on making PRs easy to check for correctness and to review.
+PRs are the lifeblood of a project.
+Going hand-in-hand with Trunk Based Development, your PR cadence is your development cadence, the easier your PRs are to review and check for correctness, the faster you can go.

 Behavior Driven Development / Gherkin / Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~